 There are times when you might need to issue a self-signed SSL certificate for local intranet web applications, especially when the application vendor includes a self-signed SSL certificate for their application, but not for your specific internal domain.
 The process of creating a self-signed certificate has become much easier lately.

 One option is to download and install Git Bash for Windows (https://git-scm.com/downloads).
 Git-2.37.1-64-bit.exe is the latest version as of this posting, which includes the OpenSSL library.
 If you use Git Bash to create an SSL certificate, the key is to make sure you put "winpty" in front of the OpenSSL command in the shell, or the command will lock up the terminal window.
+There are plenty of articles on the web that explain how to use openssl to create RooCA certs and self-signed certificates for use on your internal network.

 Example: winpty openssl genpkey -algorithm RSA -des3 -out c:\folder\my-private-key.pem -pkeyopt rsa_keygen_bits:4096